jEnbuska/none-dux/README.md

     },
   },

-  //more
+  //more examples
   someObjectList: [
-    isRequired,         //!!!No desctructing
+    isRequired,         // !
+No desctructing
-    {  //object shape
+    {
       a: number,
       b: {},            //Object that can include anything an is not required }